babs4sure86/London-house-price/README.md

 LightGBM | 157136
 XGBoost | 157493
 ### Feature importances
 The feature importances shows that number of bathrooms, distance to charing cross station and number of bedroom are the most important features for predicting house price in London.
 Number of bathrooms turns out to be the strongest predictor of house price.
+Feature importances plots for all models are shown in Figure 2.

 <br/>

 ![Feature importances](./photos/FI_1.PNG)
 ![Feature importances](./photos/FI_2.PNG)
 <p align="center">
-  <i> Figure 2a: Feature importances for toddler dataset </i>
+  <i> Figure 2a: Feature importances for all models </i>
 </p>

 ### Conclusion